It’s not a graduation. He is moving from the 4th grade to the 5th grade. It’s psychotic! They keep creating new ways to celebrate mediocrity

 We need to stop praising mediocrity.
 This is the perfect time for this conversation because it’s graduation season.
 Graduation is a huge milestone in what will hopefully be a long and interesting life.
 Don’t undervalue it, but we all need to agree on what graduating means.

 “Sweat-Hog.”
-I’m not being mean, it’s a fact.
+I’m not trying to be mean, it’s a fact.
 If your son or daughter moves from elementary school to middle school, that’s a big deal, but it’s not a graduation.
 Pat them on the back, take them to dinner, but don’t treat it like it’s a major accomplishment.
 It’s what’s expected of them, and that bar is set very low.

 We continue to praise mediocrity and what’s expected out of people, and it deludes true accomplishment.
 You don’t get success in life by doing what’s expected of you.
 You only excel when you do something above what’s expected of you.
 That’s the only way you get promoted in the business world — not when you do just do your job, but when you go above and beyond.
 No one should ever be rewarded simply for showing up.
 Can you imagine being recognized at work because you showed up that day?
 Or getting a trophy because you finished a yoga class?
 That’s what we’re doing to our kids with participation trophies and made-up graduations.

-Encourage your kids to work hard and praise the hard work … .
-But stop praising things that they’re expected to do.
+Encourage your kids to work hard and praise the hard work … even when they fail.
+But stop praising things that they’re expected to do if you want to raise strong, prideful people.
 And if you’re raising a “Sweat-Hog” that’s okay too.

 Even Juan Epstein had a mom.